-The Authority's Internal Audit function for 2019-20 was outsourced to Mersey Internal Audit Agency (MIAA).
-A risk-based internal audit plan and three-year strategy was agreed by senior management and approved by the Authority in 2018.
+The Authority's Internal Audit function for 2020-21 was outsourced to Mersey Internal Audit Agency (MIAA).
+A risk-based internal audit plan has been delivered by MIAA.
 A number of audits were commissioned in line with our risk profile and appetite which provided an independent assurance level on the Authority's control frameworks.

-The internal audit team completed a number of compliance and assurance audits during 2019-20 aligned to the approved internal audit plan, which have generally resulted in positive opinions with a small number of recommendations made as a result of their findings.
+The Internal Audit team completed a number of compliance and assurance audits during 2020-21 aligned to the approved internal audit plan, which have generally resulted in positive opinions with a small number of recommendations made as a result of their findings.
 Action plans have been put in place to deal with any issues found during the audits.

-Internal Audit Opinion 2019-20:
+Internal Audit Opinion 2020-21: